krispypancakes/dpt/notes.md

 TODO:
 - check when what is copied to gpu and if that makes sense
+- implement sliding window attention

 Dataset:
 * A conversational dataset operating with conversation trees to directly bake in a chat style without the need of finetuning / retraining.
+* the emotional dataset is way to small. probably should do a pretraining run. then finetune on the conv data. question is when to introduce a proper prompt template.